Italy refuses safe harbor to charity ship carrying migrants

 “Aquarius already requested a place of safety to Malta and Italy,” it said.
 “Both refused to coordinate the disembarkation of the survivors to a place of safety.”

-In June, the Aquarius ended up taking some 630 migrants to Spain, which welcomed it, but the hard line policy has thrust immigration back onto the European agenda.
+Protracted feuds between EU states over how to handle immigrants have thrown the issue back onto the European agenda.
+That is despite overall Mediterranean arrivals having dropped sharply since the 2015 peak when a million people arrived.

-Italy has accused its partners of not sharing the burden of migrants who arrive on EU’s southern border, stoking tensions particularly with France, Malta and Germany.
+EU border agency Frontex said on Monday it counted 73,500 “irregular border crossings” into the bloc so far this year via the sea and the Western Balkans route, more than 40 percent fewer than in the first seven months of 2017.

-Additional reporting by Chris Scicluna in VALLETTA, Gabriela Baczynska in BRUSSELS and Kylie MacLellan in LONDON, Writing by Steve Scherer; Editing by Toby Chopra
+Additional reporting by Chris Scicluna in VALLETTA, Francesco Guarascio and Gabriela Baczynska in BRUSSELS, Andres Gonzalez and Isla Binnie in MADRID and Kylie MacLellan in LONDON, Writing by Steve Scherer; Editing by Toby Chopra